 Closing Thoughts

-From the simple observation that 56 can be written as 2 × 2 × 2 × 7 to the detailed algorithms that safeguard digital communications, composite numbers occupy a central, unifying role in mathematics.
+From the simple observation that 56 can be written as 2 × 2 × 2 × 7 to the layered algorithms that safeguard digital communications, composite numbers occupy a central, unifying role in mathematics.
 By appreciating composites not merely as “non‑prime” but as rich objects with internal structure, we gain a versatile toolkit for tackling problems across the spectrum of mathematical inquiry.
-They serve as the connective tissue between elementary factorization, algorithmic efficiency, abstract algebra, and cutting‑edge cryptography.
-The journey of a single composite—its discovery, analysis, and application—mirrors the broader narrative of mathematics itself: a continual unfolding of patterns, relationships, and possibilities.
+Now, they serve as the connective tissue between elementary factorization, algorithmic efficiency, abstract algebra, and cutting‑edge cryptography.
+The journey of a single composite—its discovery, analysis, and application—mirrors the broader narrative of mathematics itself: a continual unfolding of patterns, relationships, and possibilities Surprisingly effective..